 Thanks to an approach called Exposure and Response Prevention (or ERP), you can use your brain's response to beat your fear.

 How?
 ERP is based on the understanding that when you're exposed to your fear over and over (in a controlled way), your brain becomes wired to be less and less fearful.

-ERP can be very effective for people who have anxiety issues including PTSD - anxiety resulting from a traumatic event.
+ERP can be very effective for people who have anxiety issues including OCD (Obsessive Compulsive Disorder).
 But it's not an easy or overnight process.